 How long do penalty points stay on your driving licence?

-Find out how penalty points could impact your insurance
+Find out how penalty points could impact your car insurance.

-So, let’s get to the point and figure out how it impacts your car insurance.
+So, let’s get to the point and figure out how they impact your car insurance.

 What are penalty points?

-You receive penalty points when you're convicted of a motoring offence.
-The goal is to have zero points, meaning there aren’t any ‘endorsements’ or ‘penalties’ on your licence.
+You receive penalty points when you're convicted of a motoring offence, like speeding.
+The goal is to have zero points, meaning there aren’t any ‘endorsements’ or ‘penalties’ on your licence (these are just fancy words for driving offences).

 “Each endorsement has a special code”, says GOV.UK, “and is given ‘penalty points’ on a scale from 1 to 11.
 You get more points for more serious offences.”
 And some penalties come with fines, which range in cost.